 1.5 We also welcome the urgent steps Governments and public bodies have taken to provide for, and safeguard children and young people, through for example announcements in respect of Free School Meals, guidance to inform the delivery of children's social care services and recent pledges to address digital exclusion.

-The following is a snapshot of the issues which have emerged over previous weeks since restrictions on movement, social distancing and school closures came into force
+The following is a snapshot of the issues which have emerged over previous weeks since Government restrictions were introduced.